The Gecko Gods Accessibility Report

 You can adjust

-The Gecko Gods has 6 accessibility features for Visual which deal with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.
+We've documented 6 accessibility features for Visual in The Gecko Gods which deal with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.

 No Flashes: No flashing strobe effects or you can disable them.
 This includes the absence of flashing from dramatic visual effects, explosions or weather effects like lightning.